igoreineck/tweet-tracker/README.md

 After all, try to run "flask run".
 And everything should works.

+# OBS:

+The time between every twitter request it was fixed with 20 seconds.

 ## Author

 👤 **Igor Eineck**

----

-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_